Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- objects (string) - id of the context with objects intended for event building,
+- objects (context) - id of the context with objects intended for event building,
-- code1 (string) - id of the context with code lines,
+- code1 (context) - id of the context with code lines,
 - code2 (VariableModule vector) - vector of code lines.

 ## inject_instr